aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/annotations/add-delete-and-get-annotation/multimedia-annotations/_index.md

 - Stream CustomPlayer { set; }: Allows setting player used to play video.
 - string CustomFlashVariables { set; }: Allows to set variables that are passed to flash application.
 This line is set of “key=value” pairs which are separated with ‘&'.
 - void AddCustomData(strig name, Stream data):  Add additional data for the player.
-For example source=video.mp4&autoPlay=true&scale=100
+For example source=video.mp4&autoPlay=true&scale=100.
-- ActivationEvent ActivateOn { get; set}:  Event activates player; possible values are Click, PageOpen, PageVisible
+- ActivationEvent ActivateOn { get; set}:  Event activates player; possible values are Click, PageOpen, PageVisible.
-- void SetContent(Stream stream, string name): Set video/audio data to be playedю
+- void SetContent(Stream stream, string name): Set video/audio data to be played.
 - void Update():  Create a data structure of the annotation.
-This method should be called last
+This method should be called last.
-- void SetPoster(Stream): Set poster of the video i.e. picture shown when the player is not active
+- void SetPoster(Stream): Set poster of the video i.e. picture shown when the player is not active.

 The following code snippet also work with [Aspose.PDF.Drawing](/pdf/net/drawing/) library.